Piptanto/Crossover/README.md

 ## Messages

+**Please note that there is a comment property, which is implemented for future use only**

 | Function      | Method        | Link          |
 | ------------- | ------------- | ------------- |
 | List all messages | GET           | [https://crossover-twitter.herokuapp.com/getmessages](https://crossover-twitter.herokuapp.com/getmessages) |